Kindred | Women’s Guided Day Hiking Program

 Nervous system-aware guidance that helps you feel calm, capable, and clear

-Time and space to reflect, breathe, and reconnect with your inner landscape
+Time and space to reflect, breathe, and reconnect with yourself.

 You’ll leave each hike feeling stronger, more capable, and more connected than when you arrived.